dsc-akgec/probation-projects/Nihal cse-2nd year/README.md

  #Starting images shows the graphs of dataset analysis.
  #Last image shows the Recommendation example of partial names searched by any user.

+These graphs and recommendation during searching is the main outcome of this project.